Skip to content

 Except this one had a little “Sponsored” tag at the top.

 This person was paying Facebook to show their “divine message” to specific people.
-They’d literally told Facebook: here’s my budget, here’s my target audience (people interested in tarot, people searching for answers, people showing signs of vulnerability based on their online behavior), go find them and serve them this reading.
+They’d literally told Facebook: here’s my budget, here’s my target audience (people interested in tarot, people searching for answers, people showing signs of vulnerability based on their online behaviour), go find them and serve them this reading.

 And then they were claiming that if you saw the video, it was meant for you.